gcr-solutions/recommender-system-dev-workshop-cn/docs/prerequisite/environment/_index.en.md

 In order to complete this workshop, you also need a github account, if you don't have github account, please follow [signing-up-for-github](https://docs.github.com/en/github/getting-started-with-github/signing-up-for-github) to create github account.

 ## AWS Region
 Once you’ve chosen a region, you should create all of the resources for this workshop there.
 Accordingly, we recommend running this workshop in **Tokyo** AWS Regions.
+In this workshop, you create all ops resources in **Tokyo** AWS Regions.
 Use the region drop list to select **Asia Pacific (Tokyo)ap-northeast-1**.
+You create all function resources in **CN** AWS Regions.
+Use the region drop list to select **China (Beijing)cn-north-1**.
 ## Browser
 We recommend you use the latest version of **Chrome** to complete this workshop.